Battle of Hoengsong: Support Force 21

 At the tail of the column, Company A backed out of position just after the skies lightened but had to fight a running engagement with PVA who followed.
-As the company prepared to move, the commander, 1st Lt.
-George W. Gardner, saw three 155-mm howitzers attached to their M5 Tractors, a full ammunition truck and several jeeps and trailers, all unattached, in a roadside paddy southwest of his position.
+As the company prepared to move, the commander, 1st Lieutenant George W. Gardner, saw three 155-mm howitzers attached to their M5 tractors, a full ammunition truck and several jeeps and trailers, all unattached, in a roadside paddy southwest of his position.
 Gardner's executive officer located at least one more howitzer, still in firing position.
 For reasons not clear, Battery A, 503rd Field Artillery Battalion, to whom the weapons and vehicles belonged, had withdrawn with only one howitzer.
 Gardner had no men who could drive the tractors and had neither time nor explosives to destroy them or the howitzers.
 Company A fought briefly from the artillery position, Gardner's men using the machine guns mounted on the artillery vehicles until the ammunition was gone, then left the wealth of weapons, artillery ammunition and vehicles to the Chinese.
-Gardner found the fifth howitzer on the road where Lieutenant Mace's two tanks had been knocked out and where the main body of the support force also had come under heavy mortar and machine gunfire.
-Among several vehicles disabled by the fire was the M5 Tractor pulling the howitzer.
+Gardner found the fifth howitzer on the road where Mace's two tanks had been knocked out and where the main body of the support force also had come under heavy mortar and machine gunfire.
+Among several vehicles disabled by the fire was the M5 tractor pulling the howitzer.
 Gardner's men had to manhandle the abandoned gun off the road to permit the two tanks with them to pass.
-The support force received more fire at the bridge, another mile south, and in the area just below the crossing where Colonel Keith had intended to redeploy.
+The support force received more fire at the bridge, another mile south, and in the area just below the crossing where Keith had intended to redeploy.
 As Keith's column pushed through each fire block, PVA forces closed in on the road behind it and pressed hard against Gardner's rearguard.
 Keith, judging it impossible to establish positions as planned after coming under fire below the bridge, moved on to join the 3rd Battalion, 38th Infantry, not far beyond, and got the tail of the column inside the 3rd Battalion perimeter about 10:00.
 No careful muster was made, but support force casualties appeared to exceed 400.
 Company A had suffered the highest rate, losing two officers and around 110 men in its rearguard action.
 Keith, after discovering that five 155-mm howitzers and one 105-mm howitzer had been left behind, relayed a request to the division for airstrikes on the weapons.